What do Houses Look Like in Bolivia? A Full Overview & Details

 An upper class people's neighborhood in Cochabamba City, Bolivia

-An upper-class people’s neighborhood in Cochabamba City, Bolivia.
+An upper-class neighborhood in Cochabamba City, Bolivia.

-C) Homes in tropical cities like Santa Cruz
+C) Homes in Tropical Cities Like Santa Cruz

-• Santa Cruz De La Sierra
+• Santa Cruz de la Sierra

 • Trinidad